madi/FOSS4G2023_Prizren_Kosovo/Table5_Data_cubes.md

-**Table 5.** They implement a multidimensional array structure, on which one can load several bands and perform slicing and algebraic operations.
+**Table 5.** Data cubes.
+They implement a multidimensional array structure, on which one can load several bands and perform slicing and algebraic operations.

 |  **Name**                        | **URL**
 |  ------------------------------- | ------------------------------------------------------------------